On normal Hopf subalgebras of semisimple Hopf algebras: Introduction

 \section{Introduction}

-The representation and character theory of semisimple Hopf algebras over an algebraically closed field of characteristic $0$ has been developed in the last thirty years.
+The character theory of semisimple Hopf algebras has been intensively developed in the last thirty years.
 Many results analogous to the classical theory of finite groups were obtained.
-One of the most important results was Zhu's proof that the character ring of a semisimple Hopf algebra is a semisimple ring \cite{Z}.
-The character theory for coalgebras started in \cite{Lar} and then continued in \cite{NR}, \cite{NR'}, as well as in other papers.
-An important updated reference on results on character theory and its applications in classification of finite Hopf algebras can be found in \cite{Nssr}.

-In this paper we study the induction and restriction functor from a Hopf subalgebra of a semisimple Hopf algebra.
-Important results are obtained when the Hopf subalgebra is normal.
-In this situation, at the level of characters, the images of the induction map and restriction map are isomorphic as algebras.
-Recently was proven that a Hopf subalgebra is normal if and only if it is a depth two subalgebra \cite{KB}.
+For example, one of the most important results was Zhu's proof that the character ring of a semisimple Hopf algebra is a semisimple ring \cite{Z}.
+A systematic study of character theory for coalgebras was started in \cite{Lar} and then continued in \cite{NR}, \cite{NR'}, as well as in other papers.
+An important updated reference on results on character theory and its applications in classification of semisimple Hopf algebras can be found in \cite{Nssr}.
+In the classification of semisimple Hopf algebras an important role is played by normal Hopf subalgebras.
+Recently it was proven that a Hopf subalgebra is normal if and only if it is a depth two subalgebra \cite{KB}.
 One proof of this result uses the character theory for normal Hopf subalgebras developed in \cite{cos}.
-This paper continues the study began in \cite{cos}.

-Our approach uses the commuting pair described in \cite{Zind}.
-We show that the Fourier transform of a semisimple Hopf algebra $H$ is a morphism of $D(H)$-modules.
-As in \cite{Zind} an important role is played by the module obtained by inducting the trivial module from $H$ to the Drinfeld double $D(H)$.
+This paper contains new results on the character theory of semisimple Hopf algebras.
+We study at the character level, the induction functor from a normal Hopf subalgebra of a semisimple Hopf algebra to the whole Hopf algebra.
+An algebraic characterization of this functor is obtained in this situation.
+It is also shown that at the level of characters the images of the induction and restriction maps are isomorphic as algebras.
+As in the group case a character, is in the image of the restriction map if and only if it is invariant under the adjoint coaction.
+Our approach uses the commuting pair of modules described in \cite{Zind}.
+An important role in the proof of the above results is played by the module obtained by inducing the trivial module from $H$ to the Drinfeld double $D(H)$.

 The paper is organized as follows.
 In the first section we recall basic results about semisimple Hopf algebras and its character ring.